Chart Color Schemes

 AreaSearch assessment of residential development activity positions Wavell Heights among the top 25% of areas assessed nationwide

-Wavell Heights has received around 54 dwelling approvals annually on average over the past five financial years (FY-21 to FY-25), totalling approximately 270 homes.
-As of FY-26, 14 approvals have been recorded.
-Each new dwelling has supported an average of 2.7 new residents per year during this period.
-The average construction cost for these dwellings is $906,000, indicating a focus on premium market developments.
+AreaSearch analysis indicates that Wavell Heights has received approximately 53 dwelling approvals annually over the past five financial years, totalling around 269 homes.
+As of FY-26, 21 approvals have been recorded.
+Historically, each dwelling has supported an average of 2.7 new residents per year between FY-21 and FY-25.
+The average construction cost value for new dwellings is approximately $906,000, indicating a focus on premium market developments.

-The area has approximately 200 people per dwelling approval, suggesting an expanding market.
-According to AreaSearch's latest quarterly estimate, Wavell Heights is projected to grow by 692 residents by 2041.
-With current construction levels, housing supply should meet demand adequately, creating favourable conditions for buyers while potentially enabling growth that exceeds current forecasts.
+The area maintains its traditional suburban character, appealing to those seeking space and family-oriented housing.
+There are approximately 198 people per dwelling approval in Wavell Heights, suggesting an expanding market.
+According to AreaSearch's latest quarterly estimate, the location is expected to grow by around 688 residents by 2041.
+With current construction levels, housing supply should meet demand adequately, creating favourable conditions for buyers and potentially enabling growth that exceeds current forecasts.

 Frequently Asked Questions - Development